 Each person packs their clothes for the trip into a small backpack or small plastic tub.
 These are just thrown into the camper for the drive.
 But, once we set up and remove the camping chairs from under the table everyone’s stuff goes under there.

 The kids are strongly encouraged to keep track of their belongings and put all dirty clothes into the laundry bag.
-However, it seems that no amount of nagging prevents the trailer from being covered in used socks and pajamas.
+However, it seems that no amount of nagging prevents the trailer from being covered in used socks and more pajamas than seem reasonable.

 We have a small tub with books, pens, and paper for the kids and one small cupboard is dedicated to kid’s games and activities.